 Today I would like to introduce Charlotte Randomly who is joining the Voxel Hub Advisory Board.
-I had the privilege of working with her for, I believe, over a year.
-Charlotte always inspired me with her gentle presence, wise perspectives and very colleagues and innovative thinking grounded in years of experience.
-She is lovely, fun and really honest.
-Through her work, she has already changed many lives for better, so I cannot wait to learn from her.
+I had the privilege of working with them, I believe, over a year.
+Charlotte always inspired me with their gentle presence, wise perspectives and very colleagues and innovative thinking grounded in years of experience.
+They are lovely, fun and really honest.
+Through their work, they have already changed many lives for better, so I cannot wait to learn from them.

 Please tell a little bit about you – what do you do for a living and what is your current professional focus?

 I currently work for Bristol Mind managing and delivering a two-year pilot collaboration with the University of Bristol, offering mental health promotion work to students and staff.
 This is a national initiative which is being rolled out across universities in England and Wales.

 Beyond this, I’m in a bit of a transitionary period career-wise.
 I’m developing my own business where I coach people to work with cycles.
 Sounds weird?
 Well, it is pretty niche!
 Basically, I think that many of us within western society have been coerced into a way of being and working which is driven by perpetual progress and pinning our self-worth on how busy and productive we are.
 In my personal and professional experience, this is a huge recipe for burn-out.
 When we work with cycles, we learn that rest is as vital as action.
 We only have to look at the seasons of the year to realise that nature isn’t in eternal full bloom and there are many months where the earth lies dormant.
 Like the earth, we need periods of rest too!
 A really obvious cycle that we’ve ignored and shamed for years is the menstrual cycle.
 I specialise in working with menstruators to support them to use their cycle as a self-care practice.